How to get to the bus station in Zagreb

 |ZG radio taxi||6,80 HRK||6,00 HRK||40,00 HRK||1717 (2,50 kn/min)|

-If you’ve just arrived to the bus terminal, we would not recommend using the first taxi you come across, as the ones standing there tend to be a bit more expensive than the others.
+If you’ve just arrived to the Zagreb bus terminal, or in other words Croatian main bus station, we would not recommend using the first taxi you come across, as the ones standing there tend to be a bit more expensive than the others.
 Take a few steps left or right and call one.
 Seriously.

 What can I find here?